 What makes them so dangerous is their poisonous needles that surround their bodies.
 These needles can pierce metal.
 The poison is slow acting but spreads quickly.
 Reg and Riko become the latest victims of the creature.
 When Riko gets hit in her hand by a quill, she becomes poisoned.
 Panicked, Riko and Reg have no choice but to descend further into the Abyss.
 This causes Riko to hallucinate and then bleeds from every orifice.
 Riko’s hand swells.
 She tells Reg that he must amputate.
 First, he has to break the bone of her arm.
 Then he has to cut the arm off.
 Suddenly, a swarm of insect appear.
 Riko stops breathing.
 The entire scene is the most gruesome thing I’ve seen in anime.

-Made in Abyss Movie 3: Dawn of the Deep Soul is the third movie, following the two recap movies.
-Dawn of the Deep Soul focuses on the Ido Front Arc, which covers chapters 27 – 38 of the manga.
-Made in Abyss Movie 3: Dawn of the Deep Soul opens with Reg, Riko, and Nanachi exploring the “Garden of the Flowers of Fortitude”.
+Made in Abyss Movie 3: Dawn of the Deep Soul is the third Made in Abyss movie focusing on the Ido Front Arc, which covers chapters 27 – 38 of the manga.
+Deep Soul opens with Reg, Riko, and Nanachi exploring the “Garden of the Flowers of Fortitude”.
 Reg and Nanachi hear the screams of some Delvers.
 When Reg goes to investigate they encounter an Umbra Hand.
 The man explains that he caused the scream and returns the Blaze Reap to Reg.
 Made in Abyss quickly gets into the dark tone it’s known for when Riko notices an insect that resembles a leaf.
 The “Amaranthine Deceptors” disguise themselves as Flowers of Fortitude, they attack any organisms and lay their larvae inside.

 The Fifth Layer, the Crossing Sea